 At first I didn’t get it — I held myself tensely and my timing was off.
 Either I over-anticipated the wave and leaned out too quickly, nearly slipping off the deck, or I waited too long and was rudely pitched forward.
 The effort sucked up a tremendous amount of energy, most of it spent just trying to recover.
 With time, though, I gained a better feeling for the motion of the hull and I began to relax.
 Only then could I leave my physical discomfort behind and take a good look around.
 Only then could I appreciate where I was and what I was moving through.

 Under a cobalt sky the ocean at the horizon was a fuzzy, pixelated image defined by countless facets of moving water.
 Like an impressionist painting it had a pulsating quality.
 I couldn’t see the individual waves that far out but I could see their energy in the constantly shifting surface — as I could feel that energy under my feet, tossing and turning me.

 Closer in and the picture became more clear.
 The dots grew larger and segregated into lighter and darker bands of gray and green: the waves being defined, but only as flat lines drawn across a surface, interrupted, not continuous.
 Closer still and 2-D space stretched into three.
 Impressionism gave way to a dynamic realism.
-The crests running toward us were very real now, with height and depth, and a width that spanned the watery world for as far as the eye could see.
+The crests running toward us were very real now, with height and depth, and a width that spanned the water for as far as the eye could see.